What parameters are CFOs

 GST is known as the Goods and Services Tax.
 It is an indirect tax which has replaced many indirect taxes in India such as the excise duty, VAT, services tax, etc. The Goods and Service Tax Act was passed in the Parliament on 29th March 2017 and came into effect on 1st July 2017.

-Before the Goods and Services Tax could be introduced, the structure of indirect tax levy in India was as follows:
+Before the Goods and Services Tax could be introduced, the structure of indirect tax levy on goods in India was as follows:

 Under the GST regime, the tax is levied at every point of sale.
 In the case of intra-state sales, Central GST and State GST are charged.
 All the inter-state sales are chargeable to the Integrated GST.